-Matthew Tiramani is a musician currently residing in Delaware.
+Matthew Tiramani is a musician currently residing in New York.
 He has completed commissions for individual musicians and full ensembles throughout the United States.
 In addition, he has written for films including PBS documentaries and award-winning shorts.

 Matthew holds an M.M. in Composition/Theory from the Pennsylvania State University, where he studied privately with Dr. Paul Barsom and worked as a Graduate Assistant in both Music Composition and Music Technology.
 He holds a B.M. in Music Composition from Susquehanna University, where he studied privately with Dr. Patrick Long for composition and Dr. Nina Tober for voice performance.
 He also earned a Music Technology minor during his time at Susquehanna.